 Corporate Vice President of Design Engineering, AMD

-Since joining AMD in 2002, Plummer has led several design teams behind AMD’s most innovative technologies, including the low power x86 microprocessor used in the world’s first APU and the x86 microprocessor powering all of AMD’s game console wins.
-Plummer also directed the teams that designed the Zen and Zen 2 architectures – which power AMD’s new microprocessors and drove the company’s re-entry into the high-performance x86 market.
+Since joining AMD in 2002, Plummer has led several design teams behind AMD’s most innovative technologies, including the low-power x86 microprocessor used in the world’s first APU and the x86 microprocessor powering all of AMD’s game console wins.
+Plummer also directed the teams that designed the Zen and Zen 2 architectures – which powered AMD’s new microprocessors and drove the company’s re-entry into the high-performance x86 market.

 In addition to her work in x86 processor development, she was the Engineering Lead and interface for all products developed for Microsoft in the Semi-custom business unit.

-Previously, Plummer worked in performance modelling and design engineering at Alchemy Semiconductor, a MIPS-based processor start-up company acquired by AMD in 2002, where she helped develop the AU1000 MIPS microprocessor.
+Previously, Plummer worked in performance modeling and design engineering at Alchemy Semiconductor, an MIPS-based processor start-up company acquired by AMD in 2002, where she helped develop the AU1000 MIPS microprocessor.

 Plummer has a BSEE from Rice University and has worked in the semiconductor industry for 31 years.